Scott Wise Report

 ridge it did look kind of breezy.
 Heck, at times the trees were

 whipping around a wee bit.
-So, I decided that one hour in the air would
+So, I decided that one hour in the air

 be fine with me.
-Bill Vickery himself went out to land about this time
+Bill Vickery himself went out to land about this

 and I watched how he approached things.
-Since the LZ is in the lee side
+Since the LZ is in the lee

-of Harris Hill and the winds were coming over (or around) Harris with
+of Harris Hill and the winds were coming over (or around) Harris

 some speed, I kept my eyes pealed for texture as Bill made his way